What is Tolyamory? What do I Need to Know About Tolyamory? Insights From a Couples Therapist

 Is my partner using the term tolyamory to avoid accountability?

 While some couples may find defining their relationship as tolyamorous allows them a sense of understanding and security, for others using the term tolyamory could potentially be a way to avoid deeper discussion about long-term relationship dynamics.
-Determining how both partners perceive tolyamory – and the embracing of, or moving on from it – is an ideal jumping-off point for couples therapy.
+Determining how both partners perceive this – and the embracing of, or moving on from it – is an ideal jumping-off point for couples therapy.

 Often, when we are confronted with accountability, we tend to become defensive, disassociate, deflect, or deny.
 If any of these are either partner’s response when accountability about sexual connections arise, this is an ideal time to call in a couples counselor.
-The way we each see intimacy – and feel loved within our connections – is highly impacted by social conditioning, what has been normalized by example (or lack of it), religious or familial upbringing, past relationships and wounds, our relationship to ourselves as sexual beings, our perception of the role that sex and fidelity play within our partnership, etc. A couples therapist will help each of you to calmly tease apart how accountability and avoidance are potentially playing a role in how you relate to tolyamory.
+The way we each see intimacy—and feel loved within our connections – is highly impacted by social conditioning, what has been normalized by example (or lack of it), religious or familial upbringing, past relationships and wounds, our relationship to ourselves as sexual beings, our perception of the role that sex and fidelity play within our partnership, etc.

 Can tolyamory help with sexual or desire incompatibility?